 Do I need to define and fix everything right away?

 By no means are we saying that a project needs to wait until you have documented all of the processes for the company.
 However, to be successful you must document processes that will be moved into a technology solution!
-Also noting the impacts on external networks and departments because your change will impact the system.
+Also, note the impacts on external networks and departments because your change will impact the system.

 Who needs to be involved in the CRM Process Definition Phase?